 Running the engine when a vehicle is stopped in deep snow is dangerous.
 The exhaust pipe could be blocked by the snow, allowing exhaust gas to enter the cabin.
 Because exhaust gas contains poisonous carbon monoxide, anyone in the cabin could be injured or killed.
-Clear the snow from underneath and around your vehicle before starting the engine.
+Clear the snow from underneath and around your vehicle, particularly the tail pipe, before starting the engine.